 Stephen Mason was called to the Bar by Middle Temple in 1988, and is an Associate Research Fellow at the Institute of Advanced Legal Studies in London.
 Email firstname.lastname@example.org.

-He is the joint editor, with Professor Daniel Seng, of Electronic Evidence and Electronic Signatures (5th edition, IALS Open Book Service for Law) – available from 1 August 2021.
+He is the joint editor, with Professor Daniel Seng, of Electronic Evidence and Electronic Signatures (5th edition, August 2021, IALS OBServing Law).

 He also founded the open source international journal Digital Evidence and Electronic Signature Law Review.